 Official San Fernando and Petronila Creeks WPP now available:

 Baffin Bay is considered a jewel of the Texas coast.
-It supports some of the highest commercial and recreational fishery landings in the state and provides critical habitat for numerous bird and wildlife species.
+The Bay and its watershed support some of the highest commercial and recreational fishery landings in the state and provide critical habitat for numerous bird and wildlife species.
 Petronila Creek and San Fernando Creek are two of the three major tributaries to Baffin Bay; however, these creeks are considered impaired for not meeting the state’s water quality standards for contact recreation because of elevated levels of enterococcus and E. coli bacteria, as well as problems with pH and elevated nitrates, chlorophyll-a and total phosphorus.

-Fish kills in the early 2000s increased local community awareness about the importance of water quality and its impact on Baffin Bay and the surrounding ecosystem.
-Local residents, scientists and conservation organizations came together to create the Baffin Bay Stakeholder Group to better understand water quality issues in the bay and develop coordinated solutions to address these issues.
-This group represents a long-term collaborative effort to develop solutions to protect water quality in Baffin Bay and it led the charge to develop a watershed protection plan (WPP) for Baffin Bay.
+Fish kills, loss of seagrass, and persistent harmful algae blooms (HABs) in the early 2000s increased local community awareness about the importance of water quality and its impact on Baffin Bay and the surrounding ecosystem.
+In 2013, concerned stakeholders collaborated with Harte Research Institute (HRI) to study Baffin Bay’s water quality, and found the Bay’s watershed contributes excessive nutrient (nitrogen and phosphorus) and bacterial pollution to the Bay.
+In 2018, local residents, scientists, and conservation organizations came together to create the Baffin Bay Stakeholder Group (BBSG).
+This group represents a long-term collaborative effort to develop solutions to protect water quality in Baffin Bay and it led the charge to develop a watershed protection plan (WPP) for Petronila and San Fernando Creeks.
+Bringing Baffin Back™, a collaboration between HRI, the Coastal Bend Bays & Estuaries Program (CBBEP), and BBSG, unites efforts to protect the Bay and its watershed under one initiative.